 October 1, 2014

-Panama's Frank Gehry-designed BioMuseo celebrated its official opening ceremony, with past and current Panamanian presidents in attendence along with a number of other special guests.
-Earth Train's Nathan Gray was invited to attend this exciting event in representation of the special programming partnership that Earth Train has with the BioMuseo.
+Panama's Frank Gehry-designed Biomuseo celebrated its official opening ceremony, with past and current Panamanian presidents in attendance along with a number of other special guests.
+Earth Train's Nathan Gray was invited to attend this exciting event in representation of the special programming partnership that Earth Train has with the Biomuseo.

 Rainforest Capital in Panama for Strategy Talks with Earth Train in the Mamoní Valley Preserve